maxspyder/Rossman-Store-Sales-Forcasting/README.md

 Forecasting have been done using very small store IDs to showcase various forecasting method performance.
 Results have not infered for the whole dataset.

+### Methodologies

+1. Linear regression with crossvalidation is used for feature extraction

+2. regression forecasting includes Linear Regreesion, Penalized Regression, Lasso Regression and a modified version of Penalized Regression.

+3. Time-Series forecasting models includes Naive, seasonal naive, mean average as benachmark models and ARIMA, Holt's linear smoothing, Moving avergare as sophisticated models.

 ### Results
 presentation: https://docs.google.com/presentation/d/1ySjSQUSJNju9TDOZN-FeK6ObmcEtxVs4djIUOCuPTI0/edit?usp=sharing